marcelpetersen/mobil/_drafts/an-interview-with-süwag.md

 ---
 ![](/uploads/2019/07/26/Lifestyle_0189_ret.jpg)

-We sat down with David Wiethoff, Head of Marketing at Suwäg, to talk a little bit about why an energy service provider would decide to get into the e-scooter sharing business.
+We sat down with David Wiethoff, the Head of Marketing at Suwäg, to talk a little bit about why an energy service provider would go into the e-scooter sharing business.

 #### 1) Tell us a little bit about Süwag as a company.
 What do you do?